-[Form and content of this section of the practitioner's report will vary depending on the nature of the practitioner's other reporting responsibilities.]
+[Form and content of this spractitioner's other reporting section of the practitioner's report will vary depending on the nature of the gresponsibilities.]
+Public Accountants and Chartered Accountants Singapore (Firm) (Date)

 - Review of a complete set of general purpose financial statements prepared by management of the entity in accordance with Singapore Financial Reporting Standards (International) or Financial Reporting Standards in Singapore. - The terms of the review engagement reflect the description of management's responsibility for the financial statements in paragraph 30(b) of this SSRE. - The practitioner was unable to form a conclusion on the financial statements, due to inability to obtain sufficient appropriate evidence about multiple elements of the financial statements, and the practitioner believes the effect is material and pervasive to the financial statements.
 Specifically, the practitioner was unable to obtain evidence about the entity's physical inventory and accounts receivable.